ivbrajkovic/js-chronicles/SOLID/SRP.md

 }
 ```

-At first glance, the **TaskManager** seems efficient—a reliable helper for handling tasks.
-But as the requirements for our application grew, so did the responsibilities of this class.
-Managing tasks, saving them to files, and even sending them to a server—this once-specialized class has become a jack-of-all-trades.
+At first glance, TaskManager seems efficient—handling tasks, saving them, and even syncing them to a server.
+But as responsibilities stack, cracks begin to show.

-🔍 **The Symptoms of Overload**
+### Signs of Overload 💔

+As responsibilities stack, the following issues emerge, highlighting why SRP is critical in keeping classes manageable and maintainable:

-1. **Tightly Coupled Logic**: The TaskManager manages tasks, files, and networking, creating tight coupling.
-Changes in one part risk cascading failures.
+- **Tightly Coupled Logic**: The TaskManager manages tasks, files, and networking, creating tight coupling.
+Any change risks cascading failures.
-2. **Reduced Reusability**: If another module only needs to send tasks to the server, it would still have to import all the unrelated responsibilities of the class.
+- **Reduced Reusability**: Modules needing only to send tasks must still import all the class’s unrelated functionality.
-3. **Testing Woes**: Testing this class becomes a nightmare.
-Each responsibility requires specific mocks or setups, making tests brittle and harder to maintain.
+- **Testing Woes**: Testing becomes a nightmare.
+Each functionality needs its own mocks or setups, making tests brittle and harder to maintain.

-🧙‍♂️ As wise developers, we recognize this is a class in distress—a victim of its many responsibilities.
-If left unchecked, it will spiral further into complexity, making it nearly impossible to modify or extend without summoning bugs.

-But fear not!
-The Single Responsibility Principle is the guiding light that will help us rescue the **TaskManager**.
-Let us consult the ancient scrolls and decode its wisdom.

----
+Over time, the `TaskManager` class becomes a burden—a jack-of-all-trades that’s fragile, hard to maintain, and nearly impossible to extend without introducing bugs.
+The once-promising hero is now a liability.

 <a id="decoding"></a>
-## 🪄 The Wizard’s Guidance: Decoding SRP
+## Wizard’s Guidance for SRP 🪄

-With the **TaskManager**’s struggle clear, we turn to the wisdom of the Single Responsibility Principle (SRP).
-What exactly does it mean, and how can it guide us in untangling our code?

-At its heart, SRP tells us this: **A class should have only one reason to change.** In simpler terms, each class should focus on one responsibility—one clearly defined purpose.
-If a class is doing multiple jobs, it risks becoming a fragile, unwieldy mess.
+Lost in the mess of overburdened classes, SRP emerges as a beacon of clarity, offering developers a simple yet profound truth: _"A class should have only one reason to change."_ But what does it truly mean, and how can we wield its power?

 > _“Gather together the things that change for the same reasons.
 Separate those things that change for different reasons.”_ — [Robert C. Martin](https://en.wikipedia.org/wiki/Robert_C._Martin), _Clean Architecture_

-Imagine you are a wizard crafting spells. 🧙 Each spell has a specific intent: one to light a flame, another to summon rain, and yet another to heal wounds.
-If you tried to create a single “do-everything” spell, you’d risk the spell backfiring or becoming impossible to master.
-The same principle applies to our classes in code. **Each class should be a focused, reliable spell.**
+Imagine you’re a wizard crafting spells. 🧙 Each spell has a specific purpose: one to light a flame, another to summon rain, and yet another to heal wounds.
+A _“do-everything”_ spell would likely backfire or become impossible to master.
+The same applies to our classes in code—each should be a focused, reliable spell.

-### The Pillars of SRP
+### The Pillars of SRP 🏛️

-To fully grasp SRP, let us explore its three foundational ideas:
+To fully grasp SRP, let’s explore its three foundational ideas:

 1. **Responsibility Defines Focus**: A class should only worry about one kind of thing.
 For example, is the class managing tasks?
 Then it shouldn’t also handle saving files or communicating with servers.
-2. **Change Comes from Responsibility**: If a class has one reason to change, updates become simpler and safer.
+2. **Changes Stay Localized**: A class with one reason to change makes updates simpler and safer.
 Need to tweak how tasks are saved?
-Modify the part of the code responsible for file operations—without risking task management or network logic.
+Modify the part of the code responsible for file operations—without affecting task management or network operations.
-3. **Clear Boundaries Empower Collaboration**: With distinct responsibilities, teams can work on different parts of the system without stepping on each other’s toes.
+3. **Boundaries Empower Collaboration**: With distinct responsibilities, teams can work on different parts of the system without conflict.
 Code is easier to test, debug, and extend when boundaries are respected.

----

 <a id="refactor"></a>
-## ⛏️ Breaking the Spell: Refactoring with SRP
+## Breaking the Spell with SRP ⛏️

-Armed with the wisdom of the Single Responsibility Principle (SRP), we return to the tangled mess of the **TaskManager** class.
+Armed with the wisdom of the SRP, we return to the tangled mess of the `TaskManager` class.
 Our mission: to free it from its burdens and restore balance to our code.
 This is the part of the journey where theory transforms into action.

-Let’s begin by carefully separating the responsibilities of the **TaskManager** into focused, well-defined classes.
+Let’s begin by carefully separating the responsibilities of the `TaskManager` into focused, well-defined classes.

-### Step 1: Defining the Core Responsibility
+### Step 1: Defining the Core Responsibility 🔍
-At its heart, the **TaskManager** should focus solely on managing tasks—nothing more, nothing less.
-Let’s strip away its distractions and give it a singular purpose:
+The `TaskManager` should focus solely on managing tasks—nothing more.
+Let’s strip away its distractions and give it a singular purpose, making it cleaner, easier to test, and more maintainable:

 ```typescript
 class TaskManager {